Join Our Team

 Job Responsibilities and Expectations

 Orientation Leaders (OLs) are students hired specifically to work with student participants attending our orientation programs.
-Students in this role are assigned to work with specific colleges and will be expected to learn about the student experience in their particular college (such as curriculum requirements, internship expectations, and student organization opportunities).
+Students in this role are assigned to work with at least two specific colleges (one as a primary assignment and one as a secondary assignment).
+OLs will be expected to learn about the student experience in these particular colleges (such as curriculum requirements, internship expectations, and student organization opportunities).
 Student staff in this position will support participants in these programs in a variety of ways including, but not limited to, presenting sessions on academic expectations, facilitating small group icebreakers and activities, and assisting students as they learn course registration processes and register for first semester courses.

 Family and Guest Orientation Leader

 Family and Guest Orientation Leaders are students hired specifically to work with the separate programs we facilitate for family members and guests of new students.
-Student staff in this position may work with multiple colleges and will support participants in these programs in a variety of ways including, but not limited to, presenting about the student experience at Ohio University, serving on student panels, and answering general questions about academic expectations in specific majors.
-The staff in this role may occasionally work with our student program, but they will primarily work with family members and guests for their program.
+Student staff in this position may work with multiple colleges and will support participants in these programs in a variety of ways including, but not limited to, presenting about the student experience at OU, serving on student panels, and answering general questions about academic expectations in specific majors.
+The staff in this role may occasionally be asked to fill in for an OL working with students, but they will primarily work with family members and guests.
 Staff in this position will still interact with new students during elements of the program that may be combined, such as check-in, check-out, and meals.

 Student staff are expected to participate in the following: